Penalty fines for missing school

 Paying a penalty notice

-If you have lost this letter, contact [email protected].
+If you've lost the letter, email [email protected].

 Appeals

-You can not appeal a schools decision to request a penalty fine.
+You can not appeal a school's decision to request a penalty fine.
 Failure to pay and discharge your liability will result in prosecution.

 Prosecution

-The offence under Section 444 (1) of the Education Act 1996 carries a maximum fine of £1000 and we'll will also seek to recover costs.
+The offence under Section 444 (1) of the Education Act 1996 carries a maximum fine of £1,000 and we'll will also seek to recover costs.

 The more serious offence under Section 444 (1a) has a range of legal interventions for the court to impose on each responsible adult, including:

-- fine of up to £2,500
+- a fine of up to £2,500

 - community-based sentence

-- 3 months imprisonment
+- 3-months imprisonment

-- subject to a Parenting order – can be added to other sentences
+- subject to a Parenting order (can be added to other sentences)

-- costs may be awarded to us
+- costs being awarded to us

 Contact us